Posts

 As seen, the amplitude estimation of the sinusoid using a lowpass filter and the \(\frac{\pi}{2}\) scaling factor is now correct.
 However, for real world applications that contain noise, it is considered to be more accurate to measure the RMS amplitude, in which case the scaling factor becomes \(\frac{\pi}{2\sqrt 2} \).

-As a final point, these scaling factors are only valid for sinusoidal scaling.
-If your waveform is non-sinsoidual (e.g. triangular or square) another scaling factor will be required.
+Note that these scaling factors are only valid for sinusoidal scaling.
+If your waveform is non-sinusoidal (e.g. triangular or square or affected by harmonics) another scaling factor/method will be required, as discussed below.

 Author